Skip to main content

 1. Click the Apple menu.

-3. Find Voice Control on the left-hand panel.
+3. Find Voice Control on the right-hand panel.

 Note: it might take new users some time to download.